illinoistech-itm/jhajek/itmt-430/application-automation-deployment-with-secrets/Readme.md

 ### Troubleshooting

 In Linux using `systemd` there is the `journalctl` command, as well as the venerable `/var/log/` logs location and in addition service managers such as `pm2` have their own shortcut to applcation logs via the `pm2 logs` command.
-All of these will help you troubleshoot why applciation are not loading or installing.
+All of these will help you troubleshoot why applciation are not loading or installing on your Ubuntu Linux servers.

 Use the `firewall-cmd` syntax to interrogate your firewall.
 You can see the state of your firewall interfaces via these commands: